-- 1. Remove one of the rails from the packing box. - 2.
-Remove the mounting screws attached to either end of the rail.
+- 1 Remove one of the rails from the packing box. - 2 Remove the mounting screws attached to either end of the rail.
 Set aside as you will need these to secure the rail to the rack at the end of the steps.
+Remove any existing graphics card (if there is one).
+Save hardware (such as screws and brackets) to use when installing the NVIDIA graphics card.

-Figure 1 Detail of rail for rack mounting
+Figure 1.
+Detail of rail for rack mounting

-- 3. Choose either the front or the rear of the rack to start your rail installation. - 4.
-Slide the rail into the side of the rack, and adjust the length accordingly.
+3 Choose either the front or the rear of the rack to start your rail installation.

+4 Slide the rail into the side of the rack, and adjust the length accordingly.
 Make sure the flare end of the rail is positioned at the front of the rack.

-Figure 2 Detail of putting rail into rack
+Figure 2.
+Detail of putting rail into rack

-- 5. Slide the rail onto rack post.
-The studs in the front and back should hold the rail in place temporarily. - 6.
-Use the supplied screws to secure the rails to the rack firmly.
+- 5 Slide the rail onto rack post.
+The studs in the front and back should hold the rail in place temporarily. - 6 Use the supplied screws to secure the rails to the rack firmly.

-Figure 3 Detail of securing rails in rack
+Figure 3.
+Detail of securing rails in rack

-- 7. Repeat Step 1 through Step 7 to install the other rail. - 8.
-Unpack the Tesla system. - 9.
-Align the Tesla system with the installed rails and slide it into the rack.
+- 7 Repeat Step 1 through Step 7 to install the other rail. - 8 Unpack the Tesla system. - 9 Align the Tesla system with the installed rails and slide it into the rack.